ncarn2/process_monitor/README.md

 # Top

 ### Description:
-This is an implementation of the top program written in GNU C.
+This is an implementation of the top program written in C. The majority of the functionality comes from reading the proc directory.

 ### Usage:
 ```bash